-We consider each parent’s income equally when we make a child support assessment to determine how much of the child's costs they should meet.
+We consider each parent’s income equally when we make a child support assessment.
+We don’t use income from non-parent carers.

-We may make a new assessment when you or the other parent lodges a tax return for the most recent financial year.
+We may make a new assessment when you or the other parent lodge a tax return for the year.

-If you don’t need to lodge a tax return, tell us your income by:
+If you need to tell us your income

 - using your Child Support online account through myGov

 If you think we’ve got the other parent’s income wrong

 You can tell us if you don’t think we’re using the right income for the other parent.

 We’ll look into it and update the assessment if necessary.

 Contact us to discuss what you can do.